SahanUday/AirVix---Smart-AC-Remote-Control/README.md

-# 📱 AirVix - Smart AC Remote Control
+# 📱 Smart AC Remote Control – AirVix

 This project is a **smart air conditioning remote control app** built using **Flutter** and **Firebase**, developed by [Your Name/Team Name].
-It enables users to control their AC unit remotely with features like geofencing, AI-driven temperature adjustments, and scheduling for enhanced comfort and energy efficiency.
+Designed for Android, it enables users to control their AC unit remotely with features like geofencing, AI-driven temperature adjustments, and scheduling for enhanced comfort and energy efficiency.

 ---

 ## 📌 Overview

-The **Smart AC Remote Control** is a mobile application that:
+The **Smart AC Remote Control** is an Android mobile application that:

 * Allows users to **control their AC** (power, temperature, mode) remotely.
 * Integrates **geofencing** to automatically turn the AC on/off based on the user's location.